18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-2-choose-your-itinerary.md

 5. Type in the name of your destination city in *Temporary Duty Location* search field, and click on the search icon.
 You must search by city, not address.
 Select the correct location from the drop-down.
 <img src="/images/travel/2-choose-departure.png" class="travel-guide-hide" alt="choosing destination city">

-6. When select your location it will auto-populate ‘TDY Per Diem Location’.
+6. When selecting your location it will auto-populate ‘TDY Per Diem Location’.
 This is the Per Diem allowance amount for that location.
 <img src="/images/travel/3-autofil-per-diem.png" class="travel-guide-hide" alt="auto-fill of Per Diem Location">

 7. Choose your departure city or location.